haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 Displays basic info: homological dimensions, projective/injective modules, etc.

-(Most features work only for finite-dimensional special biserial algebras.)
+(Most features only work for finite-dimensional special biserial algebras.)

 #### Calculator

 Calculates things like dimensions of Hom or Ext and projective resolutions based on input (e.g. `dim Ext^2(a*b + c*d*e, f*g)`).

-(Most features work only for finite-dimensional special biserial algebras.)
+(Most features only work for finite-dimensional special biserial algebras.)

 #### Enumerator

 - Enumerates modules/subcategories (e.g. tilting modules, semibricks).
 Show distribution with "Show Distribution" button.
 - Show AR quiver; if a module/subcategory is selected, it is colored.
 Highlight Ext-projectives/injectives in the chosen subcategory.

-(Works only for representation-finite special biserial algebras.)
+(Only Works for representation-finite special biserial algebras.)

 #### Quivers

-Displays quivers related to algebra (e.g. τ-tilting quiver, Hasse quivers of subcategories).
+- Displays quivers related to algebra (e.g. τ-tilting quiver, Hasse quivers of various subcategories).
+- If AR quiver is shown, then the selected module/subcategory in the right quiver is colored in the AR quiver.

-(Works only for representation-finite special biserial algebras.)
+(Only Works for representation-finite special biserial algebras.)

 ## Support

-If you have any questions or issues or feature requests (e.g., a function to perform a specific calculation or a question about whether a certain calculation is possible), please use the menu's Files > Send Feedback or report issues option or send an email to `henomoto [at] omu.ac.jp`.
+If you have any questions or issues or feature requests (e.g., a function to perform a specific calculation or a question about whether a certain calculation is possible), please use the menu's Files > "Send Feedback or report issues" option, or send an email to `henomoto [at] omu.ac.jp`.

 ## Changelog